ShivamTripathi028/rak-chatbot-backend/product-categories/accessories/rakarw01/overview.md

 sidebar_label: Product Overview
 ---

-import RkBottomNav from '@site/src/components/Document/BottomNav'

 # 2.4 GHz Wi-Fi Fiberglass Antenna

-Thank you for choosing **2.4&nbsp;GHz Wi-FI Fiberglass Antenna** in your awesome IoT Project! 🎉 To help you get started, we have provided you with all the necessary documentation for your product.
+Thank you for choosing **2.4 GHz Wi-FI Fiberglass Antenna** in your awesome IoT Project! 🎉 To help you get started, we have provided you with all the necessary documentation for your product.

 * [Datasheet](https://docs.rakwireless.com/product-categories/accessories/rakarw01/datasheet/)

 ## Product Features

-- Frequency range: 2400 ~ 2500&nbsp;MHz
+- Frequency range: 2400 ~ 2500 MHz
-- Max gain: 2&nbsp;dBi
+- Max gain: 2 dBi
 - VSWR: ≤2
 - High efficiency
 - N-type male connector